-It’s been nearly a week after Kentucky 5-year-old Kristian Sparks killed his 2-year-old sister Caroline with a “Crickett” rifle, sparking a national controversy.
+It’s been nearly a week since Kentucky 5-year-old Kristian Sparks killed his 2-year-old sister Caroline with a “Crickett” rifle, sparking a national controversy and an Internet firestorm.

 Visitors to www.crickett.com see a “Red Hat Enterprise Linux Test Page”.

-Mark Follman of Mother Jones was referred to Crickett attorney John Renzulli, who said that the site had been “inundated and corrupted” by a surge of visitors and had been shut down by the hosting service.
+Mark Follman of Mother Jones spoke to Crickett attorney John Renzulli, who said that the site had been “inundated and corrupted” by a surge of visitors and had been shut down by the hosting service.

 Renzulli acknowledged that the accidental death of the two-year-old girl in Kentucky has stirred strong emotions, but said that it was not an appropriate time to continue the debate about gun control.

-The Pennsylvania-based maker of Crickett rifles, Keystone Sporting Arms, markets its guns with the slogan “My First Rifle.”
+the Pennsylvania-based maker of Crickett rifles, markets its guns with the slogan “My First Rifle.”
 They are available with different barrel and stock designs, including some made in hot pink to appeal to young girls.

 The Crickett website may have been closed, but the parent website is still running, as is Chipmunk Rifles, another KSA brand made specifically for children.